 If you or a loved one was injured on the job and now unable to work, you most likely have a disability claim.
 Workers compensation allows for disability coverage.
-In some cases, mainly when a worker has been with a company for a long time, and there disability is indeed permanent, they would most likely apply for social security disability benefits.
-In an upcoming article we will compare and explain the differences between workers compensation disability and Social Security.
-But in this article we attempt to give you an overview of Oklahoma’s Social Security disability insurance.
+In some cases, mainly when a worker has been with a company for a long time, and their disability is indeed permanent, they would most likely apply for social security disability benefits.
+In an upcoming article, we will compare and explain the differences between workers compensation disability and Social Security.
+But in this article, we attempt to give you an overview of Oklahoma’s Social Security disability insurance.

 The acronym for this is SSDI.
 This is operated by a federal program designed essentially to give financial assistance to those who are unable to work due to either a physical or mental disability.
 This insurance exists for the many people over past decades who are unable to work through no fault of their own.
 Something happened to cause their mental or physical condition that renders them unemployable.